Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Waddy Wachtel is a great American sessions guitarist.
 I first became aware of Waddy from his work with Keith Richards and Keith's solo records.
 He's recorded with a lot of big name stars, and if you are a rock music fan at all, then you've almost certainly heard his guitar playing.

 Waddy is also known as Bob Wachtel, and so if you are the sort of person who reads the notes on the inside of albums, you may see mention of him in that manner too.
 Waddy has also appeared in some films.
-He's a distinct looking person.
+He's a distinct-looking person.
 He's also had some distinction in his criminal history.

 Here we are concerned primarily with his work as a musician.
-He's a great blues rock guitarist.
+He's a great blues-rock guitarist.
 You don't get to be one of Keith Richard's favorite people otherwise.
 Waddy has always primarily played two great guitars, a Stratocaster, and a 1960 Gibson Les Paul.

-This is one of those guitars where the people at Gibson bust out every scientific instrument they have in order to perfectly recreate, to the best of modern technology and crafts-person's ability, the exact guitar Waddy Wachtel plays.
+This is one of those guitars where the people at Gibson bust out every scientific instrument they have in order to perfectly recreate, to the best of modern technology and craft-person's ability, the exact guitar Waddy Wachtel plays.

 It is very important here a body realizes the necks of Gibson Les Paul guitars in 1960 were very much thinner than those from the 1950s.
 There is no better or worse about it, there is only the matter of a person's hands, and which style feels right to them.
 The Waddy Wachtel guitar has a thinner neck than the previous two guitar's discussed.